Our Tips On Layering Rugs & How To Do It

 This can also work to help adapt a beautiful rug that you can’t say goodbye to from an old house after a move.
 Simply layer a rug underneath and suddenly your old favourite rug fits the new bigger space and is instantly updated!

-If you’ve got a rustic styled interior, you could opt for two opposing patterned rugs that aren’t directly placed on top of each other.
+If you’ve got a rustic styled interior, you could opt for two opposing patterned rugs.
+However, make sure they aren’t directly placed on top of each other.
 This only really works for a casual and ‘undone’ look, so it can be hard to style if your interior doesn’t have that specific look.

 As Well As Looking Fabulous, It Has Hidden Practicalities